iov-one/docs/docs/weave-tutorial/07-handlers.md

    2. Configure authentication
    3. Configure router
    4. Wrap transaction
-   5. Save the instances that test is depend on in database
+   5. Save the instances that test is dependent on to database
    6. Run `Check` method and check for errors
    7. Run `Deliver` method and check for errors
    8. Check if the response values are equal to expected values